What are FODMAPs and how do I follow a low FODMAP diet?

 Simply start eating low FODMAP foods and small amounts of moderate FODMAPs.
 I have found a number of excellent resources for you to help with your low FODMAP diet.

-You can download this free handout provided by Stanford University which should get you started right away.
+You can download this free handout provided by Ohio State University which should get you started right away.

 Kate Scarlata, a registered dietician, has some excellent resources to help you including a shopping list, recipes and more on her website.